sre/wifimcu-template/README.md

 This code should build with any basic arm-none-eabi toolchain that has support for the Cortex-M4 FPU, but it is developed using the official ARM-maintained toolchain from https://launchpad.net/gcc-arm-embedded.

+## Building ##

+* `make` builds the `.elf` and `.bin` files for the project.

+* `make upload` uses OpenOCD to talk to an STLink v2 programmer and uploads and runs the code on the board.

+* `make debugserver` starts OpenOCD as a debug server, again using an STLink v2 programmer.

+* `make debug` builds and connects to the debug server to upload and run the code.

+* `make clean` cleans up all build product and dependency files.

 ## Installing WICED ##

 As the WICED files are restrictively licensed, you will need to download them separtely from Broadcom.
 Only WICED-SDK-3.4.0-AWS is currently supported.
 You should download `WICED-SDK-3.4.0-AWS.7z.zip` from Broadcom's website, unpack it (twice), then put the contained directories in the `WICED` directory.

 Only the `WICED` and `libraries` folders are actually used.

+The `WICEDIncludes` directories contains symlinks to some files under the `WICED` directory, for convenience.

 ## License ##